Zeeeepa/graph-sitter/README.md

 # Check the initial status
 print(task.status)  # Returns the current status of the task (e.g., "queued", "in_progress", etc.)

-# Refresh the task to get updated status
-task.refresh()

-# Check the updated status
-print(task.status)

-# Once task is complete, you can access the result
-if task.status == "completed":
-    print(task.result)
 # Graph-sitter builds a complete graph connecting
 # functions, classes, imports and their relationships
 codebase = Codebase("./")